 Shoot all walks of life, all types of people, warts and all.
 You’re capturing reality and presenting a view of the world as you see it.
-So taking photos of your community and life around you is a great way to have fun with photography.
+Taking photos of a community and life around you is a great way to have fun with photography.

 Street photography and the law – make sure you read our guide to street photography and the law, as well as our guide on how to be street smart when out taking street photographs.

 More inspirational tips and ideas to inspire your street photography

 Street photography is such a popular form of photography, that Amateur Photographer has covered it numerous times, so you’ll find lots of street photography articles on this website, but here are some of our favourites that we think you should have a look at for some more inspiration!
 Simply click the titles below.

 - Shooting from the hip – In photographic circles this refers to holding a camera at waist level, or the same level as your hip, and by using a tilting screen you can see what you are taking a photograph of.

 - Pop – Making an image “pop” means making the photo stand out, making it more striking or dynamic.
 This could be by increasing contrast, saturation, and colour, but there are other ways that images can stand out.

 The AP Improve Your Photography Series – in partnership with MPB – is designed to take your knowledge of photography to the next level, introduce different shooting skills and styles, and teach you how to grow as a photographer, so you can enjoy producing amazing photography (and video), whether that’s making money or simply mastering your art form.
 You’ll find further articles in this series.

 - Part 1: Beginners guide to different camera types.

 - Part 2: Beginners guide to different lens types.